Southwestern Energy Company (SWN) and the Battle of Fundamentals vs. Technicals

 Sponsored

+The average price from analysts is $10.21, which is $4.57 above the current price.
 SWN currently public float of 1.10B and currently shorts hold a 5.40% ratio of that float.
-Today, the average trading volume of SWN was 24.76M shares.
+Today, the average trading volume of SWN was 24.12M shares.

 SWN’s Market Performance

-SWN stocks went up by 6.61% for the week, with a monthly drop of -3.71% and a quarterly performance of -14.10%, while its annual performance rate touched 18.45%.
-The volatility ratio for the week stands at 3.48% while the volatility levels for the past 30 days are set at 4.34% for Southwestern Energy Company.
-The simple moving average for the period of the last 20 days is 1.05% for SWN stocks with a simple moving average of -14.89% for the last 200 days.
+SWN stocks went down by -0.17% for the week, with a monthly drop of -7.28% and a quarterly performance of -14.99%, while its annual performance rate touched 23.23%.
+The volatility ratio for the week stands at 3.83% while the volatility levels for the past 30 days are set at 4.34% for Southwestern Energy Company.
+The simple moving average for the period of the last 20 days is -1.88% for SWN stocks with a simple moving average of -18.01% for the last 200 days.

 Analysts’ Opinion of SWN